 During work operations, do the following:

 - Compare sand equivalent and grading test results with requirements for operating range and contract compliance.
-(Refer to Section 3-608A, “Operating Range and Contract Compliance,” of this manual.)
+Refer to Section 3-609A, “Operating Range and Contract Compliance,” of this manual.
 Note that it is prudent to take frequent samples, especially with borderline test results, but test only at the frequency shown in the table in Section 6-1 of this manual.
 If a test result fails to meet the requirement for contract compliance, you may test additional previously taken samples to determine the quantity of material represented by the failing test result.

 - If aggregate base will be paid for by weight, obtain the optimum moisture content from the aggregate base moisture-density compaction curve and sufficient moisture samples to determine pay quantity adjustments.

-- Where geosynthetic materials are shown, ensure materials are properly placed, including overlapping requirements and securely holding materials in place during aggregate base placement.
-Ensure that the geosynthetic materials are not damaged during placement, spreading, and compaction of the aggregate base.
+- Where geosynthetic materials are shown, make sure materials are properly placed, including overlapping requirements and securely holding materials in place during aggregate base placement.
+Check that the geosynthetic materials are not damaged during placement, spreading, and compaction of the aggregate base.
 Specifications provide limits on the contractor’s equipment and operations.
-Ensure any damaged materials are repaired or replaced.
+Verify that any damaged materials are repaired or replaced.
 Refer to Section 4-96, “Geosynthetics,” of this manual for additional guidance on geosynthetics.

-- Observe the spreading and compacting operation to ensure that it conforms to the layer thickness requirements of the specifications.
+- Observe the spreading and compacting operation to verify that it conforms to the layer thickness requirements of the specifications.
 Note in the daily report any wasting of material.

 - If payment is by weight, measure waste and deduct those quantities.
 Some material may be lost during any trimming, and district personnel will decide when to measure the trimmings.
 In general, measure trimmings when the cost of such measurement does not exceed the anticipated deduction.

-- Observe the compacting operation to ensure that the material forms a uniformly firm, stable base.
+- Observe the compacting operation to verify that the material forms a uniformly firm, stable base.